 Preamble

-The Washington State Community and Technical Colleges Library Leadership Council (LLC) is established to develop better Library/Media services within the community and technical colleges of the State.
-The Library Leadership Council, under the broad direction of the Washington State Board for Community and Technical Colleges (SBCTC), advises the Instruction Commission (IC) on matters concerning library and media services in community and technical colleges.
+The Washington State Community and Technical Colleges Library Leadership Council (LLC) is established to develop better library services within the community and technical colleges of the State.
+The Library Leadership Council, under the broad direction of the Washington State Board for Community and Technical Colleges (SBCTC), advises the Instruction Commission (IC) on matters concerning library services in community and technical colleges.

 Article I: Purposes